ropensci-training/workshops-davis-2015-01/04-wrapping-up/README.md

 # Rstudio server

+> NOTE: I need to update this, as of 2014-09-26 this isn't updated for new specs

 The RStudio you used for the workshop today is available as a public Amazon Machine Image (AMI).
 The machine ID is:

 ```coffee